 A prediction model for self-efficacy for learning

-We used a hierarchical linear regression model for the prediction of self-efficacy for learning.
-In the first step, the model included background demographics that were related to self-efficacy for learning and the two subcategories: technological learning and collaborative learning, as simple effects.
+We used a hierarchical linear regression model to predict self-efficacy for learning.
+In the first step, the model included background demographics related to self-efficacy for learning and the two subcategories: technological learning and collaborative learning, as simple effects.
 In the second step, the predictive variables social competence, emotional stability, and cultural empathy were added to the model.
 The results are presented in Table 12.

 Table 12 Hierarchical regression analysis for predicting self-efficacy for learning from demographic variables and the main study variables